Bass Brewery: 20th century

 Early in the 20th century, a declining market closed many Burton breweries, 20 in 1900 falling to eight in 1928.
 Bass took over Walkers in 1923, and Worthington in 1927.
-They also acquired Thomas Salt in 1927, which was founded in 1774 by Joseph Clay, for over £1,000,000.
+Also in 1927, they acquired, for over £1,000,000, Thomas Salt, which was founded in 1774 as the Clay Brewery by Joseph Clay, who sold it to Salt, his maltster, just before the introduction by Napoleon of the Continental System that stopped all trade between Britain and Europe.

 Bass was one of the original London Stock Exchange FT 30 companies when the listing was established in 1935.
-Over the next half-century, Bass maintained its UK dominance through acquiring such brewers as Mitchells & Butlers (1961), Charringtons (1967), Bents-Gartsides (1967), John Joule & Sons (1968), William Stones Ltd (1968), and Grimsby's Hewitt Brothers Ltd (1969), being variously known as Bass, Mitchells and Butlers or Bass Charrington.
+Over the next half-century, Bass maintained its UK dominance by acquiring such brewers as Mitchells & Butlers (1961), Charringtons (1967), Bents-Gartsides (1967), John Joule & Sons (1968), William Stones Ltd (1968), and Grimsby's Hewitt Brothers Ltd (1969), being variously known as Bass, Mitchells and Butlers or Bass Charrington.
 Draught Bass ale and Worthingon "E" were merged to become the same product until Bass became preferred as the name of the cask beer and Worthington for keg, although some pubs resisted this distinction.

-Bass had been reliant on railways to distribute its beer from Burton and owned the country's largest private rail network within the town linking its various premises.
-From the 1970s it followed the trend to abandon the use of rail freight which had become notoriously unreliable.
+Bass had been reliant on railways to distribute its beer from Burton, and owned the country's largest private rail network within the town linking its various premises.
+From the 1970s it followed the trend to abandon the use of rail freight, which had become notoriously unreliable.
 The switch to road haulage required local transport depots, and in many places small independent breweries were bought and repurposed as such.
-At this time, along with the other major brewers which now dominated the industry, Bass were moving away from the production of traditional ales in favour of keg beer and particularly Carling lager at Warrington, ignoring opposition from CAMRA.
+At that time, along with the other major brewers which now dominated the industry, Bass were moving away from the production of traditional ales in favour of keg beer and particularly Carling lager at Warrington, ignoring opposition from CAMRA.

+In 1980, Bass merged its soft drink operations with those of rival Whitbread to form a new holding company, Britannia Soft Drinks.
+The new firm brought together Bass's Canada Dry Rawlings business with Whitbread's R. White's.
+In 1986, Allied Breweries merged their Britvic business into the company, with Bass holding a 50% shareholding and managing the business, while the other 50% was shared equally between Whitbread and Allied.

 In 1988, Bass acquired the rights to franchise the Holiday Inn name outside of North and South America and in 1989 went on purchase the Holiday Inn hotel chain from Holiday Corporation.